-Ah, keep up the good work.
-Well, that's it for this week, but we'll be back before you know it.
-And if you miss us in the meantime, you can find us online, and Newsbreak will be right here in the studio every weekday to keep you up to date.
-Have the best week and I'll see you soon.
-Bye!
+Well, that's it for this week.
+We'll be back before you know it, and if you miss us in the meantime, you can find us online and Newsbreak will be here in the studio every weekday.
+Have a great week.
+See ya.